aleksandrberesov/AutomateStartupBashScript/README.md

 # 🚀 AutomateStartupBashScript

-A lightweight, modular Bash script designed to automate startup tasks.
+A modular Bash script designed to automate startup tasks.
 Ideal for developers, sysadmins, and tinkerers who want consistent environment setup across reboots or deployments.

 ---